mysterymath/lcc6502/README.md

 * The system function must always return zero, since no command processor is available.

-TODO: Sections 2+ of the standard.

 ## For More Details

 ### Prototype ([prototype/](prototype/))

 A basic proof-of-concept prototype for the compiler.

 ### LCC ([lcc/](lcc/))